wp-plugins/quote-master/readme.txt

 	* 19 Quotes

 == Upgrade Notice ==

+= 6.3.4 =
+This update fixes multiple bugs.

 = 6.3.1 =
 This update gives you that ability to give a source for the quote as well as minor design changes.